bbfrederick/picachooser/README.rst

 created with default values if it is not present.
 You can use any valid python color specification string for color values, e.g. "r", "ff0000", or "FF0000" could all be used for red.

+``--componentlinewidth``, ``--motionlinewidth``, and ``--motionlimitlinewidth`` can all be used to specify various linewidths (in pixels) for the various plots.
+Useful if you want to make a screenshot pretty for a figure.

+``--scalemotiontodata`` autoscales the motion plots to the motion timecourse values rather than to fixed limits.

 The motion plots have two dotted lines to indicate "normal" motion limits (by default +/-2.5 mm for translation and +/-0.04 radians for